Variational Auto-Decoder: A Method for Neural Generative Modeling from Incomplete Data: Implementation Remarks

 \section{Implementation Remarks}

 Here we detail the hyperparameter space used for the experiments.
-Where possible, we tried to establish a fair comparison between the VAD and VAE models by using similar hyperparameters, however both models underwent substantial grid search.
-We varied three main hyperparameters: the dimensionality of the posterior space $d_z$, the number of feedforward hidden layers in the decoder $\mathcal{F}$ and the encoder (encoder only for VAE), and the number of hidden units in each hidden layer.
+We establish a fair comparison between the VAD, VAE, and GAIN models by using similar hyperparameters.
+All models underwent substantial hyperparameter space search (see Table \ref{table:hyperparameters}).
+Validation set of the studied datasets are used for choosing the best models.
+We varied three main hyperparameters: the dimensionality of the posterior (or noise) space $d_z$, the number of feedforward hidden layers in the decoder $\mathcal{F}$ and the encoder/discriminator (encoder only for VAE), and the number of hidden units in each hidden layer.
 A summary is shown in Table \ref{table:hyperparameters}.

 During inference of VAD models, we simply stopped once the model reached a plateau.
 Since VAD models have a high degree of freedom for approximate posterior $q _\phi(\cdot)$, we observed that it is crucial to use Adam \cite{kingma2014adam} for learning the parameters of the approximate distribution.
-For both models, learning rates of $10^{\{-2,-3\}}$ for the latent variables and hidden units were used.
+For all models, learning rates of $10^{\{-2,-3\}}$ for the latent variables and hidden units were used.

-During inference, both models use an approximate posterior with a learnable variance.
+During inference, VAD and VAE models use an approximate posterior with a learnable variance.
 However, in practice when using incomplete data, learning the variance was a very unstable process for VAE.
 VAE models showed very high sensitivity to even small variances, quickly performing similar to projecting the mean in each dimension.
-We believe combination of noise from imputed values and also the noise added through approximate posterior may have too much cause uncertainties for VAE.
+We believe combination of noise from imputed values and also the noise added through approximate posterior may cause substantial uncertainties for VAE.
 While VAD models suffered similarly from the same instability during learning the variance, the performance was better than VAE.

 Therefore, during our experiments we treated the approximate posterior variance as a hyperparameter and trained the models for different variances.
 This way results improved substantially.
-The best performing variance may change depending on the problem and the range of the input space, however, in general we observed that very large variances did not converge well, while small variances did not yield the best results.
+The best performing variance may change depending on the problem and the range of the input space, however, in general we observed that very large variances did not converge well, while very small variances did not yield the best results.